Rjpdude/redux-pods/README.md

 })
 ```

+This can be helpful for generating side effects when a state is updated, for example, calling an API with an updated state property.

 In a tradition react/redux application, these types of side effects are generally placed within a UI component, often resulting in inconsistent and unreliable outcomes.
 Extracting side effects into watcher functions can reduce strain on your application's UI layer, and more reliably react to a change in your state.

-To prevent an infinite callback loop, `watch` can only be used to **observe** state changes.
+To prevent infinite callback loops, `watch` can only be used to **observe** state changes.
 Accessing the state's `draft` or calling a state's action handler within a watch function will result in an error.